Mohammed-Saleh-Ishaq/Solidity-Smart-Contract-on-Ethereum/README.md

 5. Choose “Ethereum Sepolia” as your Network.
 6. After creating the app, click on “API Key”, and copy HTTPS link.

+## Updating Hardhat Config file
+Open your hardhat.config.js file and paste the following code.</br>
-run the following command to compile the smart contract
+Don’t forget to update <YOUR-HTTPS-LINK> with your Alchemy HTTPS link. run the following command to compile the smart contract
   Create a .env file.
   ``` bash